 The complexity of FACS technology creates hurdles for the individual scientist to make full use of Flow Cytometry.
 The FCF enables use of flow cytometry across disciplines and allows for the purification of highly defined cell populations.
-Cell purification is still limited to Safety level S1 material, but in near future we will be able to extend this service to potentially infectious primary human cells and biosafety level 2 materials.

 The FCF will furthermore advise you in the planning, execution and interpretation of FACS experiments.

 Flow Cytometry simultaneously measures and analyses multiple properties of single particles as they pass a beam of laser light.